tobiaslkj/tobiaslkj.github.io/_posts/homelab/20231227/2023-12-27-home-lab-part-1.md

 For going through this lab, I would recommended to have at least 8 virtual cores, 16GB RAM and 50GB disk storage.

+## Why?
+A virtualised home lab would be useful in the event that one need to download vulnerable images for practicing pentest skills.
+At the same time provide a level of isolation for the vulnerable images.
+We can choose to use cloud technologies for this but it would incur some costs.
+Thus, setting up in a virtualised home lab environment would help to save some of the costs incurred.

 ## The idea
 The objective of this setup is to isolate the virtual machines created in our lab from our host.
-We will only allow HTTP traffic to leave the network isolated network.
+We will only allow web traffic to leave the network isolated network.
 In the event of a malware infection, we want to reduce the chance of worms propagating from our VMs to our host.
 However, this setup would not block be able to block a malware communicating back to the C2 server via HTTP/HTTPS (yet).
-But we can add an additional controls to reduce the risk of it happening.
+But we can add additional controls to reduce the risk of it happening.

 So now let us first take a look at the end state of our network.
 ![Desktop View](/images/homelab/5016ab07-d76f-437f-9f72-6044240972f4.png)

 This would allow us to:
-- Add additional vlan
+- Add additional VLANs
-- Add additional VMs into a vlan
+- Add additional VMs into a VLAN
-- Configure routing between the vlan
+- Allow/Deny traffic between the VLANs
 - Internal machines are able to access the internet
 - Blocking of ingress/egress traffic using the pfSense firewall

+A short explanation for the above setup:
+- `192.168.10.0/24` network is a trusted network.
+We can put our VMs such as a kali/parrot box here.
+- `192.168.20.0/24` network is a "sandbox" network and untrusted.
+We can put VMs downloaded from Vulnhub here.
+This network will be restricted to access any networks.
+- `10.0.0.0/24` is the network connecting the WAN interface of our firewall and the management host.
+- `192.168.100.0/24` is the local network of the management host.
+This network should be able to access internet.

 ## The components
 We will be creating the virtual components